Injuries hurt. Right?

 Not necessarily, as in the case of legs — or parts of legs — gone awry: falling asleep, tingling, flopping out of control.
 This perplexing condition affects runners of all abilities, including professionals.

 It first struck professional runner Chris Derrick of the Bowerman Track Club about four or five miles into the 2018 Cherry Blossom 10-mile race.
-The described it in an Instagram post as the “dead-legged loss of coordination that seems to build throughout hard, continuous efforts.”
-And it got so bad this spring that he stepped off the track halfway into The Ten 10k in February.
+He later described it in an Instagram post as the “dead-legged loss of coordination that seems to build throughout hard, continuous efforts.”
+It got so bad this spring that he stepped off the track halfway into The Ten 10k in February.

 “I can feel a certain awareness of my left side being ‘off’ more or less all the time.
 The most significant element for my running is that my left hip and hamstring feel sluggish, like my leg cannot snap, either off or into the ground.
 It’s especially aggravated a couple miles into continuous workouts,” Derrick says.